It's Polar Bear Swim Day...

-There are 365 days remaining until the end of the year, which is a leap year.
+There are 364 days remaining until the end of the year.

 78 days until spring begins

 The sun will rise in San Francisco at 7:26 am

 and sunset will be at 5:02 pm.

 Today we will have 9 hours and 38 minutes of daylight.

 The solar transit will be at 12:14 pm.

 The first high tide was at 2:04 am

 The first low tide will be at 6:25 am

 The next high tide will be at 12:20 pm.